Clinical Faculty Promotion

 Chair/Director notifies faculty member in writing of departmental decisions regarding promotion.

 On or before the first day of spring semester

 Chair/Director forwards dossiers for faculty receiving positive recommendations for promotion, along with the own written letter of support, to the college.

 Dean notifies chair/director/others and candidate in writing of rejection of departmental recommendations for promotion.

-College dean sends select portions of dossiers, for faculty receiving positive recommendations for promotion, along with his/her own written letters of support, to the Associate Provost for Faculty and Development Katie Hartman (email@example.com) Note: each college should submit all dossiers at the same time.
+College dean sends select portions of dossiers, for faculty receiving positive recommendations for promotion, along with his/her own written letters of support, to the Vice Provost for Faculty and Development Katie Hartman (email@example.com) Note: each college should submit all dossiers at the same time.

 March 1 - March 31

 Dossiers under review by the executive vice president and provost and the president.